 3. What do you expect from the sale?

-You need to be clear of your expectations from the sale:
+You need to be clear about your expectations from the sale:

 - What price range are you willing to accept?